p3achyjr/p3achygo-page/methods.md

 permalink: /methods/
 ---

-This is a survey of methods implemented in p3achygo.
-I'm assuming a bit of background in the problem space, so I apologize if there are parts that are confusing.
+These are some of the main methods implemented in p3achygo.
+I'm assuming a bit of background, so I apologize if there are parts that are confusing.
 Also for brevity, I will use AlphaZero to mean AlphaGo Zero even though they are different.

 ## Gumbel MCTS